HEPARIN SODIUM- heparin sodium injection

 Thrombocytopenia in patients receiving heparin has been reported at frequencies up to 30%.
 It can occur 2 to 20 days (average 5 to 9) following the onset of heparin therapy.
 Obtain platelet counts before and periodically during heparin therapy.
 Monitor thrombocytopenia of any degree closely.
 If the count falls below 100,000/mm3 or if recurrent thrombosis develops, promptly discontinue heparin, evaluate for HIT and HITT, and, if necessary, administer an alternative anticoagulant [see Warnings and Precautions (5.3)].

 When using a full dose heparin regimen, adjust the heparin dose based on frequent blood coagulation tests.
 If the coagulation test is unduly prolonged or if hemorrhage occurs, discontinue heparin promptly [see Overdosage (10)].
-Periodic platelet counts and hematocrits are recommended during the entire course of heparin therapy, regardless of the route of administration [see Dosage and Administration (2.2)].
+Periodically monitor platelet counts, hematocrit, and occult blood in stool during the entire course of heparin therapy, regardless of the route of administration [see Dosage and Administration (2.2)].

 Resistance to heparin is frequently encountered in fever, thrombosis, thrombophlebitis, infections with thrombosing tendencies, myocardial infarction, cancer, in postsurgical patients, and patients with antithrombin III deficiency.
 Close monitoring of coagulation tests is recommended in these cases.
 Adjustment of heparin doses based on anti-Factor Xa levels may be warranted.